 The CEPC Higgs boson properties measurements mark a giant step beyond the HL-LHC.
 First of all, in contrast to the LHC, a lepton collider Higgs factory is capable of measuring the absolute width and coupling strengths of the Higgs boson.
 A comparison with the HL-LHC is only possible with model dependent assumptions.
-One of such comparison is within the framework of a 7-parameter fit, shown in Fig. 11.9.
+One of such comparison is within the framework of a 7-parameter fit, shown in Fig. 9.9.
 Even with this set of restrictive assumptions, the advantage of the CEPC is still significant.
 The measurement of κ_Z is more than a factor of 10 better.
 The CEPC can also improve significantly on a set of channels which suffers from large background at the LHC, such as κ_b , κ_c , and κ_g .
 Note that this is in comparison with the HL-LHC projection with aggressive assumptions about systematics.
 Such uncertainties are typically under much better control at lepton colliders.
 Within this 7-parameter set, the only coupling which the HL-LHC can give a competitive measurement is κ{γ} , for which the CEPC's accuracy is limited by statistics.
-This is also the most valuable input that the HL-LHC can give to the Higgs boson coupling measurement at the CEPC, which underlines the importance of combining the results of these two facilities.